fireinrain/github-trending/README.md

 ## C

+* 【2024-05-14】[zeldaret / mm](https://github.com/zeldaret/mm) - Decompilation of The Legend of Zelda: Majora's Mask
 * 【2024-05-12】[Hirrolot / datatype99](https://github.com/Hirrolot/datatype99) - Algebraic data types for C99
 * 【2024-05-12】[B\-Dem / PPPwnUI](https://github.com/B-Dem/PPPwnUI) - PPPwnUI is a program that adds an UI to the exploit PPPwn created by TheFlow
 * 【2024-05-10】[dcfsswindy / oled-ui-astra](https://github.com/dcfsswindy/oled-ui-astra) - A smooth, easy-to-deploy, and easy-to-extend OLED UI framework, based on C++.